Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

 \begin{proof} The theorem follows from the main result of \cite{Elias}, which we briefly recall.
 For part (a), consider the graph where vertices correspond to braid words and edges to braid moves (that is, 6- or 4-valent vertices).
 Then the cycles in this graph are generated by commutation with distant colors and Zamolodchikov relations, hence any two paths in this graph are equivalent.

 For (b), consider the Hecke-type algebra with generators $T_i$ and relations

-Using these relations, it is easy to see that every product of $T_i$ can be written as a linear combination of reduced expressions, possibly in a non-unique way.
-This non-uniqueness appears from {\em ambiguities}: applying the relations in different order could yield a different results.
+Using these relations, it can be verified that every product of $T_i$ can be written as a linear combination of reduced expressions, possibly in a non-unique way.
+This non-uniqueness appears from {\em ambiguities}: applying the relations in different order could yield different results.

-B. Elias proved in \cite[Proposition 5.5]{Elias} that (modulo commutation with distant colors) there are exactly 5 types of potential abmiguities that one needs to consider: $iii,ii(i+1)i, i(i+1)ii, i(i+1)i(i+1)i,i(i+1)(i+2)i(i+1)i$, which are nothing but the trivial move, the 5-cycles corresponding to 1121 and 1211 from \ref{sec: 1212}, the cycle from \ref{sec: 12121} for the word 12121, and the Zamolodchikov relation.
+B. Elias proved in \cite[Proposition 5.5]{Elias} that (modulo commutation with distant colors) there are exactly 5 types of potential ambiguities that one needs to consider: $iii,ii(i+1)i, i(i+1)ii, i(i+1)i(i+1)i,i(i+1)(i+2)i(i+1)i$, which are nothing but the trivial move, the 5-cycles corresponding to 1121 and 1211 from \ref{sec: 1212}, the cycle from \ref{sec: 12121} for the word 12121, and the Zamolodchikov relation.
 Note that the ambiguity $iii$ corresponds to different ways of getting from $iii$ to $i$.
-There are two such ways without cups, and they are related by the first mutation from Section \ref{sec: mutation}. \end{proof}
+There are two such ways without cups, and they are related by the mutation from Section \ref{sec: mutation}. \end{proof}

 \begin{remark} The assumption in (b) that the target is reduced is important.
-Indeed, the two trivalent vertices $(ss)s\to ss$ and $s(ss)\to ss$ are not mutation equivalent. \end{remark}
+Indeed, the two trivalent vertices $(ss)s\to ss$ and $s(ss)\to ss$ are neither equivalent nor mutation equivalent. \end{remark}

-\begin{remark} Note that by Theorem \ref{thm: ben}(a), any two simplifying weaves relating two braid words for the same braid are equivalent.
-Thus, we will not specify such a weave. \end{remark}
+\begin{remark} Note that by Theorem \ref{thm: ben}(a), any two simplifying weaves relating two positive braid words for the same braid are equivalent.
+Thus, we will oftentimes not specify such a weave. \end{remark}